ehernandez-xk/k8s-study/homework3/README.md

 kubectl get pods --show-labels
 ```

-Replicaset add to each pod an Object to identifiy that this belong to a replicaset `pod.metadata.ownerReferences`
+Replicaset adds to each pod an Object to identifiy that this belong to a replicaset `pod.metadata.ownerReferences`

 ### Replicate